ch4rms/solidfire-sdk-ruby/README.md

 ```

 To see the full list of commands supported, navigate into lib/solidfire/element.rb.
 All the available commands are in that file.

+## Connections
+You can establish connections using one of two mechanisms:
+1. ElementFactory.create
+This is the recommended mechanism for establishing a connection.
+Consistent with our other SDKs, this method will run a bunch of preliminary checks to ensure that your connection is legit.
+In particular, it verifies the version you try to connect with.
+The SDK supports all versions >7.0 and the cluster is contstrained to whatever the latest release is.
+ElementFactory will negotiate versioning for you.
+2. Element.new
+This is the direct method.
+It will just attempt to create a connection if it can.
+If it can't, it'll just time out.
+If you want to use this, you may get a slight performance bump because ElementFactory.create calls GetAPI to verify the version and Element.new doesn't.
+However, the cost is that you'll be on your own when it comes to dealing with error cases.